EU to release funds for Palestinian aid organization UNRWA – DW – 03/02/2024

 EU to release funds for Palestinian aid organization UNRWAMarch 2, 2024

-Following allegations by Israel's government that several staff members of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) were involved in last year's attack in Israel, the European Commission suspended payments to the aid organization for one month.
+Following allegations by Israel's government that a dozen staff members of the 13,000 employees of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) in Gaza were involved in October's attack in Israel, the European Commission suspended payments to the aid organization for one month.

-On October 7, 2023, Hamas — which the European Union, Germany and others designate as a terrorist organization — led an attack in Israel that resulted in the deaths of around 1,200 people and the kidnapping of over 200 hostages.
+On October 7, 2023, Hamas — which the European Union, Germany and others designate as a terrorist organization — led an attack in Israel that resulted in the deaths of nearly 1,200 people and the taking of more than 200 hostages.
 In response, Israel launched an assault on the besieged enclave which has since killed over 30,000 people and displaced about 80% of the population.

 In November, a first breakthrough deal between Israel and Hamas saw the release of about 110 hostages.
 Talks are currently ongoing for a ceasefire and the release of remaining hostages.